 The surrounding land uses, which currently consist of landscaping, pathways, and the elements of the Tar Pits complex, would be retained, albeit with a new design configuration.
 In terms of new construction, the new museum building planned for the park's northwestern quadrant would be located at a significant distance from the Pavilion for Japanese Art; the scale/mass and design of the new museum building, though largely conceptual at present, would not be expected to overwhelm or otherwise significantly impact the setting and feeling of the Pavilion for Japanese Art to the point that it would no longer convey the reasons for its significance.
 The closest project element to the Pavilion for Japanese Art would be the new pedestrian path; at present, this area of the park already includes various walkways and landscaping.
 In addition, the Pavilion for Japanese Art is closest to/oriented toward the new LACMA facility, which represents a more significantly altered change in setting than the master plan for La Brea Tar Pits.
-In summary, the master plan elements adjacent to the Pavilion for Japanese Art from project implementation would be less than significant.
+In summary, the master plan elements adjacent to the resource would be compatible in terms of use, character, mass/scale, and design, and indirect impacts to the Pavilion for Japanese Art from project implementation would be less than significant.